 The Scale softkey controls the vertical scaling of the waveform.
 If the fine mode is off, then the knob and arrow keys change the vertical scaling in a 1-2-5 sequence.
-When fine mode is on, the knob and arrow keys change the vertical scaling in 1 mW increments (mV if using the electrical channel).
-You can also use the keypad to enter values in 1 mW (or 1 mV) increments, independent of the fine mode selection.
+When fine mode is on, the knob and arrow keys change the vertical scaling in 1 mV increments.
+You can also use the keypad to enter values in 1 mV increments, independent of the fine mode selection.